Science chief wants next pandemic vaccine ready in 100 days

 “It would mean that we would have had a vaccine in early April if that had happened this time, early April of 2020,” Lander said.
 “It makes you gulp for a second, but it’s totally feasible to do that.”

 Scientists were working on so-called all-purpose ready-to-go platform technologies for vaccines long before the pandemic.
 They’re considered “plug-and-play.”
-Instead of using the germ itself to make a vaccine, these platforms use other molecules to carry a germ’s genetic code into the body.
-That’s what happened with the Pfizer and Moderna COVID-19 shots that use messenger RNA as the carrier.
+Instead of using the germ itself to make a vaccine, they use messenger RNA and add the genetic code for the germ.
+That’s what happened with the Pfizer and Moderna COVID-19 shots.

 Beyond being optimistic about confronting future pandemics, Lander wonders about the implications for preventing cancer.